 Today’s world is becoming increasingly more digital and paperless.
 Trying to organize and take the time necessary to develop an electronic digital map of all of our online assets can be exhaustive considering how many times we are routinely asked by the company custodians of those accounts to change or modify our user names and passwords for security purposes.

-Like a safe without a key, rather than just electronically placing digital assets on a flash drive, computer or on-line where no one may find them after you have died, discuss with your estate planning attorney how to include a plan to notify your beneficiaries of digital assets upon your death.
+Like a safe without a key, rather than just electronically placing digital assets on a flash drive, computer or on-line where no one may find them after you have died, discuss with your estate planning attorney in Orlando how to include a plan to notify your beneficiaries of digital assets upon your death.
+Contact Jackson Law PA online or call (407) 477-5046 for a consultation.